J4NN0/happy_wedding/README.md

 | Joker  | -5     | -3    | 0     | +2     |
 | Alfred | +2     | +2    | +2    | 0      |

-And considering two tables available with two chairs each, the optimal solution would be:
-- Table 1: Batman and Robin
-- Table 2: Joker and Alfred

-With an average mood score of `3.50`.
+If there are two tables with two seats each, the optimal arrangement is to seat Batman and Robin together at the first table, and Joker with Alfred at the second.
+This yields an average mood score of `3.50`, which is the highest possible given the constraints.